 Lee Van Cleef

 Van Cleef served in the United States Navy during World War II aboard a minesweeper, earning a Bronze Star for his actions.
 After acting on stage in regional theatre, he made his film debut in the Oscar-winning Western High Noon (1952) in a non-speaking outlaw cast role.
 With distinctive, angular features and a taciturn screen persona, Van Cleef was typecast as minor villain and supporting player in Westerns and crime dramas.
 After suffering serious injuries in a car crash, Van Cleef's acting career started to decline.
-He achieved stardom when Leone offered him the co-leading role in For a Few Dollars More.
+He achieved stardom when Leone gave him the co-leading role in For a Few Dollars More (1965).

-Van Cleef appeared in films such as The Good, the Bad and the Ugly (1966), The Big Gundown (1967), Death Rides a Horse (1967), Day of Anger (1967), Beyond the Law (1968), Commandos (also 1968), Sabata (1969) and its sequel Return of Sabata (1971), Barquero (1970), El Condor (also 1970), Captain Apache (1971),The Magnificent Seven Ride!
+Van Cleef later appeared in The Good, the Bad and the Ugly (1966), The Big Gundown (1967), Death Rides a Horse (1967), Day of Anger (1967), Beyond the Law (1968), Commandos (also 1968), Sabata (1969) and its sequel Return of Sabata (1971), Barquero (1970), El Condor (also 1970), Captain Apache (1971),The Magnificent Seven Ride!
 (1972), The Grand Duel (also 1972), Mean Frank and Crazy Tony (1973), The Stranger and the Gunfighter (1974), Take a Hard Ride (1975), God's Gun (1976), The Rip-Off (1978), television film The Hard Way (1979), The Octagon (1980), Escape from New York (1981), Code Name: Wild Geese (1984), and Armed Response (1986).
 He played the lead role of John Peter McAllister on the martial-arts television series The Master (1984).

 Biography from the Wikipedia article Lee Van Cleef.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.